Concept, website, logo, and promotional graphics for the Italian graphic design archive.

 From an interview with Studio Pagina

-The works published in the archive are organised by type, year, designer, firm, and client and there is also the possibility to search projects by place, colour, style, theme, etc.
+The works published in the archive are organised by type, year, designer, firm and client and there is also the possibility to search projects by place, colour, style, theme, etc.

 Ph. © Nicola-Matteo Munari

-The page dedicated to the trademarks, displayed
+The page dedicated to trademarks, displayed in a chronological order.

 2015 © Nicola-Matteo Munari

-Contrary to the so called ‘inspirational websites’, the cultural proposition of the Archivio Grafica Italiana is also expressed in the original texts that introduce each work.
+Contrary to the so called “inspirational websites,” the cultural proposition of the Archivio Grafica Italiana is also expressed in the original texts that introduce each work.

 In addition to texts, which are all written specifically for the website, many images are also unseen on the internet.

-Preliminary layout sketch
+A preliminary layout sketch

 of the homepage.